PostHog/posthog.com/contents/blog/interview-snapshot-guide.md

 ### 4. Note any other interesting insights

 If the user mentioned anything interesting that doesn’t fit in the “Opportunities” column, you can add it to “Insights”.
 This can include anything that isn’t a pain point, a need or a desire.
-Did the user show any uncommon behaviour?
+Did the they use the product in an unexpected way?
 Did they share anything about why they chose your product (or not)?
 If there is anything you want your colleagues to know about without reading the whole interview transcript, this is the place to put it.

 ### 5. Add one or two memorable quotes

 At the top of the template, there is space to add one or two memorable quotes from the interview.
-This is useful, for example, if the user shared a particular emotion in the interview you want to relay word by word, and you want to create empathy in your team for this particular issue.
+This is useful, for example, if the user shared a particular emotion in the interview you want to relay word for word, and you want to create empathy in your team for this particular issue.

 ### 6. Share the interview snapshot with your team